 Winner: Avast.
 According to an independent source, Avast scores higher than Comodo in terms of customer satisfaction.

-Avast is the overall winner as it offers more security-enhancing features and extra utilities in its security suites than Comodo.
+Avast is the overall winner as it offers more security-enhancing features and utilities in its security products than Comodo.
 Also, independent tests show that Avast is better than Comodo in terms of both malware detection and system performance.

 Looking for Mac-specific protection?
 Check out Bitdefender Antivirus for Mac for complete peace of mind.